ZenonSeth/logistica/ROADMAP.md

 ## Logistica 2.0 Wishlist

 ## TODO - fixes + improvements on new features
+- RECURSIVE CRAFTING RECIPE SELECTION IMPROVEMENT: Prefer using items that are in network over crafting an item - so for items with multiple recipes first scan the network for each recipe's ingredients, if its craftable, prefer it, otherwise fall back to sub-crafting the item.
 - Make sure Harvester doesn't allow storing from network - it's a take-only inventory, filled only by its machine harvesting plants/seeds. -- DONE
 - Add new decorative/for-crafting node: Hardened Silverin Block (Silvering Block + Obsidian additive in the Lava Furnace) -- DONE
 - Use new Hardened Silverin Block in construction of a Rock Melter node -- DONE (read-only lava reservoir on the network; fuel/src/dst slots automatable; nodebox visuals; guide entry)